chrisdursoorg/dproton/README.md

 * .gitignore  ~ this is just about the repository and what files _appear_ to be part of it (you can ignore)
 * CMakeLists.txt  ~ recall what I said about an IDE _just invoking a bunch of services_ this file is for the maker (it calls the compiler, you will add files to this as you progress or rather the IDE will on your behalf)
 * README.md  ~ that is just *this* file you can read
+* data.png  ~ image file you see down in the text below
 * example.dat  ~ this is just the example input file
 * example.dat-post-run ~ this is as per your design after the results of a calculation appended at the end(or rather a simple sign wave)
 * main.c  ~ this was based off that original code created for you.
 You will replace this.
 See my notes about how to incorporate multiple source files in the same project below.